Examination of nucleon distribution with Bayesian imaging for isobar collisions: Bayesian Inference of Nuclear Structure

 \subsection{Parameter Inference using Markov Chain Monte Carlo}

 With the function relation $O_a(\boldsymbol{\theta})$ represented by the GP emulator, now we are ready to infer the likelihood distribution of parameters from observables.
-According to Bayes' theorem, given experimental measurements $y_a^\mathrm{exp}$ with uncertainty $\delta y_a^\mathrm{exp}$, the Posterior distribution of model parameters is given by
+According to Bayes' theorem, given experimental measurements $y_a^\mathrm{exp}$ with covariance matrix $\Sigma_\mathrm{exp}^{-1}$, the Poseterior distribution of model parameter is given by